dojo/docs/developer/rstwiki.rst

     $ cd ~/rstwiki
     $ git submodule foreach git pull origin master
+    $ git commit -a -m "update dojo to latest trunk"
+    $ git push

 Or you can replace the dijit/ dojox/ dojo/ and util/ folders with [links to] an svn checkout, which would reflect a more recent "trunk".
+(In that case, put them back to the originals before trying the commands above)

 There is a `docs` namespace in rstwiki/_static/, and a build profile.
 This is used for both the wiki and the eventual reference-guide export.